9 ways You can reduce your environmental impact

 Start drinking tap water

-Whist some cities in America have poor water quality, the vast majority the water quality is fine.
+Whist some cities in America have poor water quality, the vast majority the water we drink is perfectly safe.
 There is no excuse why you shouldn’t be drinking tap water.
 The amount of plastic waste from water bottles each year is massive.
 If tap water is something that you cannot bear the taste of, consider some type of filtration system in your kitchen.
 Drinking tap water saves energy that goes above just the plastic bottle you dispose of, it also reduces all the transport needs to get that bottle in the fridge and cold.

 Try out shower heads that reduce water flow